 To move pins that are not currently selected, press Alt and then drag the inactive pins.

 Press Shift and drag over the pins to select them.

 Press Command (macOS) or Control (win) to view the selected area then drag the selection to move the pins at the same time.

 While pressing Command/Control, drag the corner handles to reposition the pins.
-The pins will move relative to the box; their distances will change based on the box’s aspect ratio.
+The pins move relative to the box; their distances change based on the box’s aspect ratio.